 Networked Transmission Line Interconnection

-The Dominion Energy Interconnection Switching Station shall be a three or four breaker ring, or comparable layout as outlined in Section 5 of the main document [1] for generation resources of any MW size that connect to a network transmission line.
+The Dominion Energy Interconnection Switching Station shall be a three- or four-breaker ring, or comparable layout as outlined in Section 5 of the main document [1] for generation resources of any MW size that connect to a network transmission line.
 A breaker station ring ensures separation in zones of protection between the Dominion Energy electric transmission system and the customer interconnected generation station.
-The three breaker ring provides increased reliability as two paths are available to export power from the generation source to the electric transmission system.
+The three-breaker ring provides increased reliability as two paths are available to export power from the generation source to the electric transmission system.
 The breaker ring station also creates two independent zones of protection for adjacent transmission lines allowing the generator to stay online for any single momentary or sustained line outage.
-See Figure 2
+See Figure 2.

 Figure 2: Network Transmission Line Interconnection